Background

 Yes, I regard narcissists and psychopaths as the exact equivalent of domestic terrorists.

-I think you need to instate, to apply security and cybersecurity measures because you are involved in the global war on narcissism, G-W-O-N.
+I think you need to instate, to apply security and cybersecurity measures because you are involved in the global war on narcissism, G-WON.

 You know, there used to be the global war on terrorism.
 Now it's on terror.
 This is the global war on narcissism and you are in the forefront.
 You're all soldiers in this war.

-Actually soon, I hope to be, to have a dialogue with a cybersecurity expert and an ethical hacker, a hacker who is going to somehow help us, help you learn how to cope with narcissists.
+Actually soon, I hope to have a dialogue with a cybersecurity expert and an ethical hacker, a hacker who is going to somehow help us, help you learn how to cope with narcissists.

 Now, second question.